 Contrast sensitivity is the ability to discriminate between shades of grey.
 A standard eye chart is a high contrast and does not measure contrast sensitivity.
 Some people may require specialized contrast sensitivity testing as an occupational requirement.
 This test is also sometimes used in the diagnosis of eye conditions.
 This test must be administered by a trained optometrist under specific lighting conditions.

 Orthoptics testing involves a series of specialized eye tests to determine how the eyes are working together.
 An optometrist with training in orthoptics does this specialized testing.
 Children with an eye turn or amblyopia (lazy eye) may need this testing in order to prescribe treatments to improve the visual acuity or to avoid a worsening of vision.
-Orthoptics testing is also used for the diagnosis of eye movement disorders that may result from conditions such a stroke in an older person or difficult with the ability to keep the eyes in balance while reading (called convergence insufficiency).
+Orthoptics testing is also used for the diagnosis of eye movement disorders that may result from conditions such a stroke in an older patients with difficulty keeping the eyes in balance while reading or doing other activities.
 Orthoptics testing is usually recommended by an ophthalmologist or optometrist and may need to be repeated over time in order to monitor for changes.